Alireza-Motazedian/Dockerized_LSTM/README.md

 Note:
 In lines 2, 3, and 4, replace your-project with your project's name, for example: dockerproject1.

-### 4.6.
+## 4.6.
 Step 6: requirements.txt

-It's important to keep the `requirements.txt` file clean and up-to-date.
-This ensures that all necessary dependencies are installed correctly and helps maintain compatibility and performance.
-The `ipykernel` package is crucial for Jupyter notebook functionality, so make sure it is included.
+Keep the `requirements.txt` file clean and current.
+This ensures all dependencies are installed and maintains compatibility and performance.
+The `ipykernel` package is essential for Jupyter notebook support.

 ```
 ipykernel # This package is essential for running Jupyter notebooks.